Turner Gill: Baseball

 Turner decided to return to baseball.
 A standout shortstop, Gill had been drafted by the Chicago White Sox in the second round of the 1980 MLB Draft at age 17 and again by the New York Yankees in the eighteenth round in 1983 at age 21.
 In college, he batted .284 in 48 games for Nebraska during the 1983 season.
 Gill was signed by the Cleveland Indians in May 1986 and spent three years in their organization (Gill played for the Class A Waterloo Indians in 1986 and the Class AA Williamsport Bills in 1987 and 1988) before deciding to quit professional sports as a player and return to football as a coach.

 Coaching career

 Nebraska

 In 1989, Gill began his coaching career at the University of Nebraska, his alma mater, serving one year as a graduate assistant coach.
-After spending a season each at the University of North Texas and Southern Methodist University, Gill returned once again to Nebraska, where he coached quarterbacks from 1992–2003 and wide receivers in 2004.
+After spending a season each at the University of North Texas and Southern Methodist University, Gill returned once again to Nebraska, where he coached quarterbacks from 1992 to 2003 and wide receivers in 2004.
 Gill served as position coach for two first team All-Americans, Tommie Frazier and Eric Crouch, with Crouch also earning the Heisman Trophy under Gill's tutelage.
 The Cornhuskers earned three national championships in Gill's time as an assistant there.